0x42697262/obsidian_files/Notes/020 Studies/Think.md

 ### 6. What suggestions do you have for resolving the issues created by differences in laws by different countries?
 What do you think would work, or would not?
 Discuss.
 There is no universal solution that every countries can agree upon however countries can make agreements with each others on what laws can be appiled to individual countries.
 If we borrow the same ideas from the agreement of prohibiting nuclear weapons, then there will still be countries that would not agree to that treaty.
 Which is why it is very difficult to implement laws internationally since countries can either agree to it or not.
 An example of this would be piracy where it's illegal to distribute the copyrighted material in one country but it is legal to be distributed in another.

+---
+The term "hacking" gets thrown out a lot of times that it sometimes does not fit in the situation.
+You open up with your riced terminal then they call you a "hacker".
+You study computer science or IT, then you get called a "hacker".
+If sex education is important, so should be using the computer.

 # Week 6
+My favorite part of this class, the privacy aspect.
+If you can pick one, would you rather have zero privacy but full security or zero security but full privacy?
+My answer is of course full privacy with zero security.
+Security does not ensure privacy however privacy can ensure you security through isolation.
 ### 1. What are the key aspects of privacy?
 Describe.
 There are three key aspects of privacy: freedom of intrusion, control of information about oneself, and freedom from surveillance.
 Firstly, we should have the rights to not disclose any of our personal information.
 Secondly, we should be able to control how much information we provide.
 If someone does not want to reveal any information, then let them have that freedom and choice to do so.
 Lastly, we should have the freedom from surveillance, no one should have the authority to fully track or record our movements whenever and wherever we are.
 It is not about "there is nothing to hide" but instead "we need to have some form of respect and dignity".
 If someone is not an advocate for privacy, they should leave their curtains open at night because "they have nothing to hide".